Walter F. Mondale, Carter’s vice president who lost White House bid, dies at 93

 While still an undergraduate, Mr. Mondale managed the 1950 campaign of Orville Freeman for Minnesota attorney general.
 Freeman lost the election, but the relationship would prove important to Mr. Mondale’s political career.

-In 1958, he worked on Freeman’s successful campaign for a third two-yearterm as governor.
+In 1958, he worked on Freeman’s successful campaign for a third two-year term as governor.
 The governor rewarded Mr. Mondale with an appointment as special assistant to the attorney general of Minnesota.
 And in 1960, when the attorney general resigned, Mr. Mondale was appointed to replace him.
 Later that year, Mr. Mondale won election as attorney general in his own right.

 In 1963, he received national attention for his support of Clarence Earl Gideon, a Florida convict who had petitioned the U.S. Supreme Court to declare that indigent defendants in state courts had the right to free legal counsel.
 At Mr. Mondale’s urging, the attorneys general of 23 states supported Gideon, who won his case, establishing an important legal principle extending the right of legal representation to criminal defendants charged with state-level felonies.